 The sulphuric acid industry is already gathering a lot of data, pointed out Chris Davis of lon247, as its process sensors are digital and monitored.
-The industry's problem is not the data itself, in his view, but what to do with it and how to turn it into actionable information.
+The industry's problem is not the data itself, in his view, but what to do with it and how to turn it into actionable information

 In future, it should be possible to share data across the industry, submit data anonymously to bigger databases, and eventually make strategic decisions based on real time, historical and outside sources of data.
-However, a number of hurdles and industry knowledge gaps are preventing this currently, such as data preventing this currently, such as data integration costs and question marks over compliance with cyber security guidelines.
+However, a number of hurdles and industry knowledge gaps are preventing this currently, such as data integration costs and question marks over compliance with cyber security guidelines.
 The development of open standards is another unresolved issue.
-Enabling sysexchanging and understanding of data also requires the adoption of data standards.
+Enabling systems to pull data from sources such sulphuric acid plants also requires a type of standard interface called an application programming interface (API).
+The sharing, exchanging and understanding of data also requires the adoption of data standards.

 There are clear rewards for businesses in accessing big data, though, suggested Davis.
 Those enterprises able to turn big data into actionable information in future will save money, by reducing waste and improving efficiency, and have a competitive advantage in his view.